Semester One – Week 9 & 10:

 Mitchell Library:

-I have an appointment with the archieves at the Mitchell Library on Wednesday the 3rd of December to look through the most recent Glasgow Poor relief records with a request of any stories that tie to Clydebank or industry, due to the information act the records from 100 years ago are the only ones I can access but it might still be informative.
+I have an appointment with the archivists at the Mitchell Library on Wednesday, the 3rd of December, to look through the most recent Glasgow Poor Relief records with a request for any stories that tie to Clydebank or industry.
+Under the Information Act, the records from 100 years ago are the only ones I can access, but they might still be informative.

 GSA Archives:

-I have also been in contact with the GSA archives and messaged them to contact Katie who I met when I tagged along to the year 3 scanning days at the archives, who asked me to just contact her with any questions or requests for access to the archives.
-With the new direction I have now, I feel more confident with what to ask for and because its less specific or tied to the objects.
+I have also been in contact with the GSA archives and messaged them to ask them to contact Katie, whom I met when I tagged along to the year 3 scanning days at the archives, who asked me to contact her with any questions or requests for access to the archives.
+With the new direction I have now, I feel more confident about what to ask for, since it’s less specific or tied to the objects.

 Identity: